RyanMonkey/sdonate-docs/commands/commands.rst

 * **{{VAR=STEAMID32}}** - The user's 32-bit Steam ID i.e. STEAM_0:0:111010

+* **{{VAR=STEAMUSERNAME}}** - The user's Steam username (NOTE: This should not be used to assign packages, since more than one user can have the same Steam username, this should only be used for things like sending a personalised message such as "Thanks for purchasing, {{VAR=STEAMUSERNAME}}")

 * **{{VAR=Minecraft_Username}}** - The user's Minecraft username.

 Creating User Choices